AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Taxes calculated on original amount even if discounts have been added - FIXED

 = 2.0.8 =
 * Sometimes PayPal subscriptions generate a renewal invoice instantly - FIXED
 * Only display the discount/fee on a payment form / invoice if we actually have a discount/fee - CHANGED